paul-hammant/tbd/content/alternative-branching-models/index.md

 ### GitHub flow

-This model is so close to PR-centric Trunk-Based Development.

-GitHub flow is a branching model that has individual developers active concurrently in more than one (short-lived) branch (or fork).
+This is sooooo close to PR-centric Trunk-Based Development.
+Why?
+Because it is a branching model that has individual developers active concurrently in more than one (short-lived) branch (or fork).
 Or developer pairs, rather than individuals.